-Contrary to its name, ringworm is not actually a worm; it is a fungus.
-It is the most common dermatophyte, or fungus that requires keratin for growth.
+Contrary to its name, a ringworm is not actually a worm; it is a fungus.
+It is the most common dermatophyte or fungus that requires keratin for growth.
 The fungus lives and grows in the hair follicles, the outermost layer of the skin, and sometimes nail beds.
 The three most common species of ringworm are Microsporum gypseum, Microsporum canis, and Trichophyton mentagrophytes.
 It is found all around the world in dogs, cats, humans, and many other animal species.

 Ringworm spores are spread through direct contact and indirectly on contaminated objects.
-A host can carry the spores without showing symptoms of disease.
+A host can carry the spores without showing symptoms of the disease.
 The spores can live in the environment for up to 18 months.

 Ringworm is highly contagious and easily transmitted.
-Though not a life threatening disease, it is quite an annoyance.
+Though not a life-threatening disease, it is quite an annoyance.
 Ringworm is zoonotic, which means pets and people can pass it between each other.
 Cats can often be carriers that show no symptoms.
 Symptoms include:

 - Circular areas of hair loss